 1. Improving rural care and solving staffing shortages

-Rural hospitals are key points of care in the communities they serve and are often the only care facility accessible to patients in remote areas.
-However, rural hospitals are closing at an alarming rate due to lack of resources and dwindling patient populations, leaving patients at risk without access to early or consistent medical intervention.
+Rural hospitals are key points of care in the communities they serve - often the only accessible care facilities.
+But rural hospitals are closing at an alarming rate.
+Hospital closures are often due to a lack of resources and small patient populations.
+This leaves patients without access to reliable medical care.

-Reduced wait times: Telemedicine technologies help patients avoid long waits in a doctor's office for an answer to a simple medical question.
-In fact, a fast telemedicine check in can help patients get faster opinions on health concerns, allowing them to go forward with further treatment in person, if needed.
-A University of Iowa study revealed that rural hospitals using telemedicine in theirERs saw patients six times more quicklythan hospitals which did not use such technology.
+Telemedicine technologies help patients avoid long waits in a doctor's office.
+A telemedicine check-in can help patients get faster opinions on health concerns.
+Patients can seek additional treatment in person if needed.
+Rural hospitals using telemedicine in theirERs saw patients six times more quicklythan hospitals that did not.

-There are significant privacy and security risks in telehealth systems that can adversely affect patients’ and clinicians’ level of trust and willingness to adopt and use the system.
+There are significant privacy and security risks in telehealth systems.
+These can impact patient and clinician trust as well as willingness to adopt and use the system.
 With telemedicine, there are a few concerns:

-Physicians must ensure they’re in a location where no one can overhear the virtual visits, which would violate HIPAA’s privacy and confidentiality requirements.
+Physicians must ensure they’re in a location where no one can overhear the virtual visits.
+Otherwise, this would violate HIPAA’s privacy and confidentiality requirements.

-There is concern that some telehealth devices may collect and transmit information on activities like substance abuse or whether the house is unoccupied.
+Some telehealth devices may collect and send information about substance abuse or housing.

-Smartphone apps may share sensitive data—such as location—with advertisers and other third parties.
+Smartphone apps may share sensitive data with advertisers and other third parties.

 2. New legal and compliance issues

-As physicians add telemedicine services to their practices, they will need to consider the legal and compliance issues, from telemedicine-specific regulations, to Medicare coverage restrictions.
+As physicians add telemedicine services, they need to consider legal and compliance issues.
+This includes everything from telemedicine-specific regulations to Medicare coverage restrictions.

-Licensure: As telemedicine has enabled providers to cross states to provide care, it raises licensing concerns; for the purposes of telemedicine, a physician is considered to be “practicing medicine” at the location of the patient.
-Therefore, it is critical for the provider to verify the patient’s location at the time of the consultation and ensure that they have the appropriate state license to provide the tele-care.
+Telemedicine allows providers to cross states to provide care.
+This raises licensing concerns.
+With telemedicine, a physician is “practicing medicine” at the patient's location.
+So, it is critical for provider to verify the patient’s location at the time of the consultation.
+This ensures they have the appropriate state license to provide the tele-care.

-Prescribing: There are currently many restrictions on the use of telemedicine to prescribe controlled substances, especially given the U.S. opioid crisis.
+There are many restrictions on the use of telemedicine to prescribe controlled substances.
+This is particularly due to the U.S. opioid crisis.